gar1t/lambdapad/README.md

 - Performance optimization (esp. avoid re-generating up-to-date content)
 - Story for custom loaders and generators
 - Do we want to call "loader" a "data type" - loader sounds stupid
+- The term "generator" is overloaded - I'm using it both for site level functions and the functions that actually create/copy files.
+This is confusing.